Preferences¶

 xml file is cached for the rest of your app's process lifetime once loaded,

-you'd be allocating the delegates more times than needed,
+so in a class you'd be allocating the delegates more times than needed,

 leading to an additional, unneeded, small pressure on the garbage collector.

-However, you may make an abstract subclass of Preferences
+However, you may make an abstract subclass of Preferences for specific

-use cases where adding logic to base Preferences
+use cases where adding logic to base Preferences or sharing some

 properties may be desirable.
 (If you do, please open an issue to tell us